norahliuu/research_auto_email_sending/README.md

 ## Skills and Technologies

-- **Python**: built the main data processing body and email processing pipeline with python
+- **Python**: built the main data processing pipeline and email processing pipeline with python
 - **Pandas**: locate, clean, validate participant data using dataframe from pandas
 - **SQL**: wrote queries to identify participants with needs to send follow up emails to
 - **SQLite** — Built and maintained a participant database for validated research data
-- **SMTP**: generate personalized reminder emails and auto-send to participants
+- **SMTP**: generate personalized reminder emails and auto-send to participants who need follow-up.
-- **REGEX**: validate and standardize email and phone number
+- **Regex**: validate and standardize email and phone number

 ## Project Structure